LRGASP/lrgasp-submissions/docs/challenges.md

 ![Challenge 3 entry diagram](challenge_3_entries.png)

 * At least one *experiment* must be supplied for each *sample* available for a given library prep and sequencing platform combination that is selected.
 Mouse samples will have biological replicates that should be used for the entry.
 Manatee samples only have cDNA library prep type and sequenced on Illumina, ONT, and PacBio.
-* The data used for a given *experiment* must fit in one of the following categories:
+* For similar reasons as described above, the data used for a given experiment must fit in one of the following data categories:
   * *long-only* - Use only LGRASP-provided long-read RNA-Seq data from a single sample, library preparation method and sequencing platform.
 No genome reference can be used.
   * *short-only* - Use only LGRASP-provided short-read Illumina RNA-Seq data from a single sample.
 This is to compare with long-read approaches.
 No genome reference can be used.
   * *long and short* - Use only LGRASP-provided long-read and short-read RNA-Seq data from a single long-read library preparation method and the Illumina platform.
 No genome reference can be used.
   * *long and genome* - Use only LGRASP-provided long-read RNA-Seq data from a single long-read library preparation method.
 A genome sequence can be used.
   * *freestyle* - Any combination of at least one LRGASP data set as well as any other accessioned data in public genomics data repositories.
 For example, multiple library methods can be combined (e.g. PacBio cDNA + ONT cDNA).

-In all the above categories, except for *freestyle* a transcriptome reference CANNOT be used.
+In all the above categories, except for *freestyle*, a transcriptome reference CANNOT be used.

 The submitted FASTA file should only contain transcripts that have been assigned a read.